Regularized unbalanced optimal transport as entropy minimization with respect to branching Brownian motion: Overview of the contributions of the article

 Note that if one has a vector field $\tilde{v} : [0,1] \times \T^d \to \R^d$ and a space-time dependent branching mechanism $\tilde{\boldsymbol{q}} : [0,1] \times \T^d \to \M_+(\N)$, one could intuitively build a branching process where particles undergo a SDE with drift $\tilde{v}$ and diffusion $\nu$, while they branch and give birth to $k$ offsprings at position $(t,x)$ with rate $\tilde{q}_k(t,x)$.
 We show that we can construct such a process $P$ under mild assumptions on $\tilde{v}$ and $\tilde{\boldsymbol{q}}$, but also we explicit the Radon-Nikodym density of $P$ with respect to $R$:

 where $\lambda_{\boldsymbol q}$ and $\lambda_{\tilde{\boldsymbol q}(t)}$ are the branching rates associated with $\boldsymbol q$ and $\tilde{\boldsymbol q}(t)$ respectively.
 This density features two stochastic processes adapted to the BBM.
 Indeed, given a (random) predictable vector field $\tilde v$, we define $(I[\tilde v]_t)_{t \in [0,1]}$ which will correspond to a classical stochastic integral with respect to Brownian motion, but summed over all particles.
+The corresponding term in the Radon-Nikodym density above is reminiscent of the Brownian case, see formula~\eqref{eq:RN_derivative_brownian_case} in the introduction of Chapter~\ref{chap:characterization_finite_entropy}.
 We will also define, for a (random) predictable scalar field $a$ and an index $k$, the quantity $(J^k[a]_t)_{t \in [0,1]}$, which corresponds to summing $a(t,x)$ every time that there is a branching event with $k$ offsprings at time $t$ and position $x$.
-Note that we also establish an Itô formula, which reads
+This time, the corresponding term in the Radon-Nikodym density above is reminiscent of the pure-jump case, see~\cite[Formula~(12)]{leonard2012girsanov}.
+Further information on this analogy is given at Remark~\ref{rem:construction_modified_BBM}.
+In this chapter, we also establish an Itô formula, which reads

 In addition, we go also the other way around.
 Following the ideas of the proof of \cite{leonard2012girsanov}, we are able to characterize the laws $P \in \P(\cadlag([0,1], \M_+(\T^d)))$ having a finite entropy with respect to $R$.
 That is, if $H(P|R) < + \infty$, we can find a predictable drift $\tilde{v}$ and a new branching mechanism $\tilde{\boldsymbol{q}}$ such that $P$ corresponds to a BBM with this drift and this branching mechanism.
 Note that here the drift and the branching mechanism are not only space-time dependent, but also predictable, roughly meaning that their value at time $t$ can depend on the past trajectories of all the particles.